Newhall Pass: Beale's Cut

 The steep pass was made easier to cross when a deep slot-like road was cut through the "San Fernando Mountain" by Charles H. Brindley, Andrés Pico, and James R. Vineyard.
 In return for helping tame the most daunting obstacle along the Fort Tejon Road, the main inland route from Los Angeles to the north, the State of California awarded them a twenty-year contract to maintain the turnpike and collect tolls.
 Butterfield Overland Mail, a stagecoach that operated mail between St. Louis, Missouri, and San Francisco, began using it directly.

 In 1861, a landowner and surveyor named Edward Beale was appointed by President Abraham Lincoln as the federal Surveyor General of California and Nevada.
 Beale challenged General Pico's loyalty to the new president and in 1863, Beale was awarded the right to collect the toll in the pass.
 Beale maintained rights to the cut for the next twenty years and so it became known as "Beale's Cut."

 Beale's Cut was eventually deepened to 90 ft.
 It lasted as a transportation passage in the neighborhood of present-day Newhall Pass until construction of the Newhall Tunnel was completed in 1910.

 Beale's Cut appeared in many silent western movies.
 The location became a favorite of movie producers like John Ford and D. W. Griffith.
-In Ford's 1923 film Three Jumps Ahead, American cowboy star Tom Mix is filmed jumping over the pass, although it has been widely debated among film historians whether Mix himself made the jump, with any of a number of stuntmen claiming credit for it while some experts believe the jump was achieved purely through special effects.
+In Ford's 1923 film Three Jumps Ahead, American cowboy star Tom Mix is filmed jumping over the pass, although it has been widely debated among film historians whether Mix made the jump, with any of a number of stuntmen claiming credit for it, while some experts believe the jump was achieved purely through special effects.
 John Ford used the location in at least four films over a twenty-year period beginning as early as 1917.